 - 1 batch Basic Pizza Dough use 1/2 batch for one thin crust pizza or full batch for thick crust

-- 8 ounces extra firm tofu, preferably sprouted extra firm due to firmer texture and lower water content
+- 8 ounces extra firm tofu, preferably sprouted extra firm (or super firm), drained

 - 2 cloves garlic, minced